awsdocs/amazon-chime-sdk-developer-guide/doc_source/use-cases.md

 }
 ```

-After the caller hangs up, the SIP media application invokes the Lambda function with the `HANGUP` event\.
+After the caller hangs up, the SIP media application invokes the AWS Lambda function with the `HANGUP` event\.

 ```
 {